sarkar71/Boston-House-Price-Prediction/README.md

 # Boston-House-Price-Prediction
-Creating a Machine Learning Regression model to predict the home prices in Boston.
+Creating a Machine Learning Regression model to predict the home prices in Boston.<br />

-Below data science concepts are used in this project Data loading and cleaning
+Below data science concepts are used in this project: <br /> Data loading and cleaning <br />
-  Outlier detection and removal
+  Outlier detection and removal <br />
-  Feature engineering
+  Feature engineering <br />
-Technology and tools used in this project
+Technology and tools used in this project <br />
-  Python
+  Python <br />
-  Numpy and Pandas for data cleaning
+  Numpy and Pandas for data cleaning <br />
-  Matplotlib for data visualization
+  Matplotlib for data visualization <br />
-  Sklearn for model building
+  Sklearn for model building<br />